Click on the question to get the answer!

 An Internet search for RSS readers will generate more than enough information about all the other possibilities.

-Note that you can also use many popular web browsers and some email programmes as RSS readers.
-Do a search for [the name of your programme] + [RSS reader] and you will find instructions.
+Note that you can also use many popular web browsers and some email programs as RSS readers.
+Do a search for [the name of your program] + [RSS reader], and you will find instructions.